-The establishment of the Resources Trust Fund in 1991 was a visionary move by both the people of North Dakota and the legislature.
+The establishment of the Resources Trust Fund in 1991 was a visionary move by both the people of North Dakota and the Legislature.
 It has made possible investment in water resources that makes North Dakota the envy of our neighbors in the Midwest and states across the country.
-Today, the Resources Trust Fund, along with other financing packages like the historic bonding bill passed in 2021, provide valuable investment in water infrastructure that improves the quality of life for every North Dakotan.
+Today, the Resources Trust Fund provides valuable investment in water infrastructure that improves the quality of life for every North Dakotan.